-If you see the Capital Construction Fee and the Student Computing Fee multiple times on your bill, it is because these two fees are charged based on the number of credit hours a student is enrolled in.
+If you see the Capital Construction Fee and the Student Computing Fee multiple times, it is because these two fees are charged based on the number of credit hours a student is enrolled in.
 When a student is enrolled half time, only half of the fee is charged.
 As students enroll in more credit hours, the second half of the fees is charged.

 Also, some course and program fees are charged by the course so you may see multiple fees but they aren’t duplicates.
 For instance, if you are enrolled in more than one Chemistry class, you will be charged more than one Chemistry Program Fee.

-A financial hold is placed on a student’s account when the bill has a past due balance.
+A financial hold is placed on a student’s account when the balance is past due.
 The hold will prevent you from registering for classes, obtaining transcripts, or receiving your diploma.
 Pay your balance in MyCUInfo and the financial hold will be automatically lifted within 24 hours.
 If your hold is not lifted, contact the Bursar’s Office.

 16. I am an out-of-state graduating senior (undergraduate) and I have only one or two more classes to take.
 Do I have to pay full out-of-state tuition?